DSHS - Community Services Offices

 - Staff may also refer to other social service programs including domestic violence services, clothing banks, food pantries, etc.

 - CCS is currently not able to accept new applicants for HEN.
+Those who have been qualified by DSHS may call CCS to be placed on a waiting list for HEN.

 Pregnant Women's Assistance